Fostering Collaboration in the 21st Century

 - Develop criteria for initial and continued investment in infrastructure that benefits collaborative education and research.

-- Offered tools, templates, and resources on the Fostering Research Collaboration website to help researchers:
+- Offered tools, templates, and resources on the Fostering Research Collaboration website

 - Drafted a “Statement of Collaboration” approved by the Board of Deans and Chancellors (BODC) in May 2014